zephyrproject-rtos/zephyr/boards/v2/ti/sk_am62/doc/index.rst

 .. figure:: img/sk_am62_angled.webp
    :align: center
-   :alt: TI AM62x-SK EVM
+   :alt: TI SK-AM62 EVM

-   Texas Instruments AM62x SK EVM
+   Texas Instruments SK-AM62 EVM

 Hardware
 ********
-The AM62x-SK EVM features the AM62x SoC, which is composed of a quad Cortex-A53 cluster and a single Cortex-M4 core in the MCU domain.
+The SK-AM62 EVM features the AM62x SoC, which is composed of a quad Cortex-A53 cluster and a single Cortex-M4 core in the MCU domain.
 Zephyr is ported to run on the M4F core and the following listed hardware specifications are used: